Voltaire and Frederick the Great were friends and conversed in French, as all European aristocrats did at the time. And they were witty.

-One day, Frederick invited Voltaire to come join him at his castle, Sanssouci, in Potsdam, by writing the following note (Caution: This may not display properly in an RSS reader):
+One day, Frederick invited Voltaire to come join him at his castle, Sanssouci, in Potsdam, by writing the following note:

 _p__ à _ci__